-The choice of the right electrodes in TIG welding is of the utmost importance.
+The choice of the right tungsten electrodes in GTAW, or TIG welding, is of the utmost importance.
 Concerning the parameters to be considered when you do TIG orbital welding, the following three parameters will help you to make the right choice.

-Different electrode materials are available on the market:
+Different types of tungsten electrodes are available on the market:

 The choice will be made according to the type of welding current: alternating or direct.
 Alternating current (AC) is mainly used to weld aluminum.
 The polarity between the tube (mass) and the electrode is alternately reversed, so that the electrons run back and forth between the tube and the electrode, which has the effect of breaking the aluminum oxide layer that causes resistance and prevents fusion.